 Then He will establish His Kingdom:

-behold, darkness will cover the earth and deep darkness the peoples; But the LORD will rise upon you and His glory will appear upon you.
-3. Nations will come to your light, and
+darkness will cover the earth and deep darkness the peoples; But the LORD will rise upon you and His glory will appear upon you.
+3. Nations will come to your light, and kings to

 At that time I will bring you in, even at the time when I gather you together; Indeed, I will give you renown and praise among all the peoples of the earth, when I restore your fortunes before your eyes, says the LORD.